 An assessment of lightening strike intensity data (Figure 2.10) indicates that the western part of the FMA area, in particular the Foothills SYU, has the fewest cases of lightning strikes while central and eastern portions of the FMA area have the highest density of lightening strikes.
 However, it is the combination of the ignition source (lightning or human caused) and the fuel loading conditions that lead to the highest risk for wildfire.
-Though lightening strikes may be quite prevalent in the eastern part of the FMA area, the fuel types of that area are not as conducive to fires as those in the western part of the FMA area, though fewer in intensity, have a higher probability of resulting in a large catastrophic fire.
+Though lightening strikes may be quite prevalent in the eastern part of the FMA area, the fuel types of that area are not as conducive to fires as those in the western part of the FMA area.
+Thus, any lightning strikes that reach ground in the western part of the FMA area, though fewer in intensity, have a higher probability of resulting in a large catastrophic fire.